hungrymedia/wp-multipost/trunk/readme.txt

 == Installation ==

 1. Unzip and upload `multipost-mu.php` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu of the top-level blog in WordPress MU
+2. Activate the plugin through the 'Plugins' menu of the main/master blog ONLY in WordPress MU
 3. Go to the Multipost MU options page (under Settings) and 'Enable Multipost MU'

 == Frequently Asked Questions ==